Jaison-Abraham/Wuzzle/README.md

 # Wuzzle

 Wuzzle is a Wordle-style iOS game built using **Swift** and **UIKit**.
-The app features a custom on-screen keyboard, MVVM architecture, dynamic color feedback, and a clean, responsive UI.
+The app features a custom on-screen keyboard, dynamic color feedback, and a clean, responsive UI.

 ## Features